mathildemouw/elixir-bridge.github.io/01_Installfest/05-install-elixir-and-phoenix.markdown

 run `docker-machine create --driver virtualbox default`

-This will create a local image names `default` using virtualbox as the driver.
+This will create a local image named `default` using virtualbox as the driver.
 To see your local config:

 ```
 docker-machine env default